-- When I use my personal devices in school, I will follow the rules set out in this agreement, in the same way as if I was using school equipment.
-I will also follow any additional rules in line with the Online Safety Policy about such use.
-I will ensure that any such devices are protected by up to date anti-virus software and are free from viruses - I will not use personal email addresses on the school IT systems - I will not open any attachments to emails unless the source is known and trusted, due to the risk of the attachment containing viruses or other harmful programmes - I will ensure that my data is regularly backed up, in accordance with relevant school policies - I will not try to upload, download or access any materials which are illegal (child sexual abuse images, criminally racist material, adult pornography covered by the Obscene Publications Act) or inappropriate or may cause harm or distress to others.
+- I will only use school devices for work purposes when in school (no personal devices are allowed unless permission to do so has been sought). - I will not use personal email addresses on the school IT systems - I will not open any attachments to emails unless the source is known and trusted, due to the risk of the attachment containing viruses or other harmful programmes - I will ensure that my data is regularly backed up, in accordance with relevant school policies - I will not upload, download or access any materials which are illegal (child sexual abuse images, criminally racist material, adult pornography covered by the Obscene Publications Act) or inappropriate or may cause harm or distress to others. - I will not try to use any programmes or software that might allow me to bypass the filtering/security systems in place to prevent access to such materials - I will not try (unless I have permission) to make large downloads or uploads that might take up capacity and prevent other users from being able to carry out their work - I will not install or attempt to install programmes of any type on a machine, or store programmes on a computer, nor will I try to alter computer settings, unless this is allowed in school policies and I am specifically authorised/requested to do so - I will not disable or cause any damage to school equipment, or the equipment belonging to others - I will only transport, hold, disclose or share personal information about myself or others, as outlined in the school's Privacy Notice.
+Where personal data is transferred outside the secure school network, it must be encrypted

-- I will not try to use any programmes or software that might allow me to bypass the filtering/security systems in place to prevent access to such materials - I will not try (unless I have permission) to make large downloads or uploads that might take up capacity and prevent other users from being able to carry out their work - I will not install or attempt to install programmes of any type on a machine, or store programmes on a computer, nor will I try to alter computer settings, unless this is allowed in school policies and I am specifically authorised/requested to do so - I will not disable or cause any damage to school equipment, or the equipment belonging to others - I will only transport, hold, disclose or share personal information about myself or others, as outlined in the school's Privacy Notice.
-Where personal data is transferred outside the secure school network, it must be encrypted - I understand that any data about pupils, their families and staff to which I have access will be kept private and confidential, except when it is deemed necessary that I am required by law or by school policy to disclose such information to an appropriate authority - I will immediately report any damage or faults involving equipment or software, however this may have happened
+- I understand that any data about pupils, their families and staff to which I have access will be kept private and confidential, except when it is deemed necessary that I am required by law or by school policy to disclose such information to an appropriate authority - I will immediately report any damage or faults involving equipment or software, however this may have happened